microsoft/semantic-kernel/docs/decisions/0045-updated-vector-store-design.md

 #### Decision Outcome

-Chosen option 3, to allow developers more choice.
+Chosen option 2.
+None of the other options work with the decision outcome of Question 1, since that design requires the `VectorStoreCollection` to be tied to a single collection instance.

 ### Question 4: How to normalize ids across different vector stores where different types are supported.